When a Stranger Calls Back: Home media

 When a Stranger Calls Back was released on VHS and DVD by Good Times Video on May 15, 2001.
 The film debuted on Blu-ray in the United Kingdom on December 17, 2018, in a limited collector's edition released by Second Sight.
 It included the first film and Walton's short film The Sitter as well as the score on CD and a 40-page book.
 The limited edition was followed by a standard edition from Second Sight, no longer containing the book or soundtrack.

 The film was released on Blu-ray for the first time in the United States by Shout Factory on May 28, 2019.
 It includes a new 4K scan from the original camera negative, Walton's aforementioned short film, and interviews with the cast and crew.

 Reception

-The film received mixed reviews, with praise going towards the performances of the cast and the opening and ending sequence, but criticisms were aimed at the sluggish middle act.
-Despite this, it received overall better reviews than its predecessor, earning a 57% rating on Rotten Tomatoes.
+The film received mixed reviews, with praise going towards the performances of the cast and the opening and ending sequence, but similar to the first film, criticisms were aimed at the slower pacing of middle act.
+Despite this, it received overall better reviews than its predecessor.
+On Rotten Tomatoes, the film holds an approval rating of 63% based on 8 reviews, with an average rating of 6.3/10.

 Tony Scott of Variety gave the film a positive review, commending the film's acting, production design, direction, editing, and script.
 Brett Gallman from Oh the Horror stated that, while it was as good as its predecessor, it shared too many of the same flaws to be entirely successful.
 Dennis Schwartz of Ozus’ World Movie Reviews rated the film a grade B−, calling it "a decent nail-biter that plays on the tension it builds up, despite its gaps in logic".